Discrimination Under Minnesota Law

 How Does Employment Discrimination Occur?

-Employment discrimination can occur if the employer treats an employee unfairly based on their membership in a class that is legally protected.
-Race, gender, religion, familial status and national origin are examples of some traits that employers may not use when evaluating you.
-To prove employment discrimination in Coon Rapids, Minnesota, the plaintiff needs to be able to show that the employer's intent to treat them unfairly was motivated by their protected status.
+Employment discrimination can occur if the employer treats an employee unfairly based on their membership in a category that is legally protected.
+Race, gender, religion, familial status and national origin are examples of some traits that employers can not use when evaluating you.
+To show employment discrimination in Coon Rapids, Minnesota, the plaintiff needs to be able to show that the employer's intent to treat them unfairly was motivated by their protected status.

 How can Employment Discrimination be Proven in Minnesota?

-Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with certain agencies.
-An attorney in Coon Rapids, Minnesota can assist you in filing on time, as well as pursuing other remedies that are available to you while your claim is pending.
+Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with particular agencies.
+An attorney in Coon Rapids, Minnesota can help you in filing on time, as well as pursuing other remedies that are available to you while your claim is pending.